aturner-epcc/docs-test2/docs/user-guide/containers.md

     singularity run $HOME/lolcow.simg

-You submit this in the usual way and the standard output and error should be written to `simgtest.o...`, where the output filename ends with the job number.
+You submit this in the usual way and the standard output and error should be written to `slurm-...`, where the output filename ends with the job number.

 ## Creating Your Own Singularity Images